-- Cuisine: German (Beer, Bratwurst, Mac & Cheese)
+- Cuisine: German (Beer, Bratwurst, and Bread Pudding)

 This is another “hidden” counter service restaurant and it’s located in the back of the Germany Pavilion, near the entrance to Biergarten.
 The menu isn’t huge, but what they do, they do well, and they have some good options whether you are looking for savory or sweet.

 The menu hasn’t changed here in years and they are still serving up bratwurst and great big German pretzels!
 For dessert, they have a great newer addition, the Pretzel Bread Pudding.